deadbelly/rancid-tomatillos/README.md

 # Rancid Tomatillos
 Rancid Tomatillos is a site that lets users browse movies, and view fun details about each one like their budget, a plot summary, and user community ratings.
 It's designed for a fluid and accessible experience for users of varying levels of ability and internet literacy.
-It's currently deployed [here](https://rancid-tomatillos.vercel.app/), but we would like to note that there is a [small visual bug](https://github.com/thaomonster/rancid-tomatillos/issues/37) in the deployed version, and for now running the site on a local machine is a better experience.
+It's currently deployed [here](https://rancid-tomatillos.vercel.app/).

 Rancid Tomatillos is a completely original concept that in no way resembles [another site](https://www.rottentomatoes.com/).
 If it did resemble another site it would do so purely for parody purposes.